shaned24/easy-openvpn-pkg/docs/reference/snap-configuration/snap-configuration.md

 The *nopasswd* option allows to generate private key without a passphrase during server setup.
 Normally, people should always generate private key with a passphrase for security reasons.
-This value is only used to setup an openvpn server in non-interactive mode for running spread test.
+This value is only used to setup an OpenVPN server in non-interactive mode for running spread test.

 Possible values are: